 Monday – Saturday | 9:30 am – 4:30 pm

 August 6 – 11, 2018

-In the artistic home where Uta Hagen taught her legendary professional classes for more than 50 years, experience the depth and value of Uta Hagen’s Object Exercises and scene study process in actor training.
-Taught by HB faculty who trained directly with Uta Hagen, this Lab explores the infinite potential of Uta Hagen’s exercises in the practice of actors at all levels of experience.
+In the artistic home where Uta Hagen taught her legendary professional classes for more than 50 years, experience the depth and value of Uta Hagen’s Object Exercises and Scene Study process in actor training.
+With HB Studio faculty who trained directly with Uta Hagen, we will explore the infinite potential of Uta Hagen’s exercises in the actor’s practice at all levels of experience.
 Through participation and discussion, we see the individual talent revealed and released through this approach.
 Lab participants will play dual roles: Actor and Teacher.
 As an actor, you will be asked to prepare an exercise and rehearse a scene.
 As a teacher, you will be assigned an exercise and scene to critique.

 The extremely practical exercises found in Uta Hagen’s world-famous books, Respect for Acting and A Challenge for the Actor, probe the depths and heights of human behavior.
 They offer the actor a structure for lifelong practice exploring the dynamic interaction between sensory/emotional experience and the creative imagination.
 They hone the actor’s ability to actively live through the circumstances of the play and the character’s dilemma.
 When the work becomes a part of the actor’s process, unpremeditated truthful behavior replaces cliché and easy sentiment in performance.
 The actor grows to honor an authentic, present and intuitively responsive self in the role while making imaginative choices that serve the play.

 Upon registration, you will be given guidelines on how to prepare for the workshop.
 Rehearsal outside class is required.